 Shopping carts are only one type of web funnel.
 Another example of a web funnel would be a contact filling out a multi-page profile form for a financial investment company, or a membership form for an online social site.

 The Funnels tab lets you define a web funnel directly in this form.
 You can track additional funnels by clicking [Add Funnel] and entering the additional details.
+You can also remove a funnel by clicking on ‘Remove Funnel’ button on the bottom-left.

 - Name – Enter the name for your web funnel.
 The name of the funnel will be referenced when you create a segment based on Funnel activity.
 It will also be referenced in the Web Page Event workflow trigger.